Compare any two graphics cards:

 Display Graphs

-Power Usage and Theoretical BenchmarksMemory BandwidthPerformance-wise, the GeForce GTX 560 should theoretically be a lot superior to the Radeon HD 3850 X2 in general. (explain)
+Power Usage and Theoretical BenchmarksMemory BandwidthThe GeForce GTX 560 should in theory be quite a bit faster than the Radeon HD 3850 X2 overall. (explain)

-Texel RateThe GeForce GTX 560 should be much (about 112%) better at anisotropic filtering than the Radeon HD 3850 X2. (explain)
+Texel RateThe GeForce GTX 560 is a lot (more or less 112%) faster with regards to texture filtering than the Radeon HD 3850 X2. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 One or more cards in this comparison are multi-core.
 This means that their bandwidth, texel and pixel rates are theoretically doubled - this does not mean the card will actually perform twice as fast, but only that it should in theory be able to.
 Actual game benchmarks will give a more accurate idea of what it's capable of.
 Price Comparison